schubi2/sdo-client/README.md

    The IoT platform service provides new security credentials.
 The credentials programmed during device initialization are now replaced with the new credentials.
-8. After the connection beetween the device and the IoT Platform has been established, the device can communicate with the IoT Platform service.
+8. After the connection between the device and the IoT Platform has been established, the device can communicate with the IoT Platform service.
    Special "Modules" will be used for that.
 More about it in the example.

-The workflow is a little bit simplyfied to get a faster overview. for more information:
+The workflow is a little bit simplified to get a faster overview. for more information:
 [https://secure-device-onboard.github.io/docs/latest/#the-secure-device-onboard-process](https://secure-device-onboard.github.io/docs/latest/#the-secure-device-onboard-process)